-Given my background as a teacher with a love of the social sciences, evidenced in my studies at the ANU, I recently read with some interest David Runciman review of the book by the vanquished Canadian Liberal leader Michael Ignatieff who wrote ‘Fire and Ashes: Success and Failure in Politics’.
+Given my background as a teacher with a love of the social sciences, evidenced in my studies at the ANU, I read with some interest David Runciman review of the book by the vanquished Canadian Liberal leader Michael Ignatieff who wrote ‘Fire and Ashes: Success and Failure in Politics’.
 Runciman observed in his book review:1

 '’The great German sociologist Max Weber thought that certain professions were not well suited to making the switch to a career in politics.
 One was professional soldiers, who were prone to become schematic and unimaginative politicians.
 Another was academics: far too thin-skinned and unworldly for the rough-and-tumble of political life.
 Weber thought the best way to learn about politics was to do politics.
 But failing that, the likeliest background for a successful politician was either the law or journalism.
 Both these professions had the advantage of teaching ruthlessness combined with adaptability”.

 I enjoyed my time in the profession, particularly at the Victorian Bar.
 There was a great sense of collegiality and every day was different.
-Being briefed at the last minute, driving out to Magistrate courts in the suburbs and country centres was all part and parcel of starting out as a barrister interspersed with occasional appearances in the County Court or before some obscure Tribunal added to the intellectual challenge.
-That said, my practice and legal background has been consistently misrepresented by my political opponents including that partisan cabal of Labor Lawyers aided by their fellow travellers in the ABC.
+Often briefed at the last minute, driving out to Magistrate courts in the suburbs and country centres were all part and parcel of starting out as a barrister interspersed with occasional appearances in the County Court or before some obscure Tribunal added to the intellectual challenge.
+That said, my practice and legal background have been consistently misrepresented by my political opponents including that partisan cabal of Labor lawyers aided by their fellow travellers in the ABC.
 There are not too many groups I despise but they are right up there.
 For years they have sought to portray me as a small town hack solicitor from Alice Springs.
 For years I put up with this nonsense including from some who should have known better.
 I could have fought back harder but when it comes down to it, the punters don’t pay much attention to lawyers so why bother.
 The legal profession abounds with petty individuals who jealously seek to diminish the achievements of others particularly if they are of the wrong ‘political persuasion’.